John C. Morgan: Military service

 In August, 1941, Morgan joined the Royal Canadian Air Force, and after completion of flight training in Saskatchewan, Ontario, and RAF Church Lawford, England, was posted as a Sergeant Pilot with RAF Bomber Command.
 On March 23, 1943, he was transferred to the U.S. Army Air Forces as a Flight Officer and assigned to the 92nd Bomb Group's 326th Bomb Squadron, RAF Alconbury, England.

-Morgan, on his fifth U.S. mission, was co-pilot of a crew flying a B-17F, ser. no. 42-29802, to a target in Hanover, Germany, on July 28, 1943.
+Morgan, on his fifth U.S. mission, was co-pilot of a crew flying a B-17F, ser. no. 42-29802, to a target in Hanover, Germany, on July 26, 1943 (not July 28 as reported by his award citation below).
 It was for his participation in this mission that he received the Medal of Honor (citation shown below in full), which was awarded on December 18, 1943.

 Medal of Honor action

 Morgan's experience began as his group formation neared the German coast.
 The B-17, nicknamed Ruthie II, was attacked by a large number of Focke-Wulf Fw 190 fighters and had part of its oxygen system to the gunners' positions in the rear of the aircraft knocked out.
 The first burst of fire also smashed the cockpit's windshield, damaged the interphone, and split open the skull of pilot Lt.
 Robert Campbell.
 The pilot's upper body slumped over his control wheel, causing it to start out of control.
 F/O Morgan seized the controls on his side and by sheer strength pulled the plane back into formation.

 The disabled pilot continued to try to wrest the controls away from Morgan and smashed at the co-pilot with his fists, knocking some teeth loose and blackening both his eyes.
-Meanwhile, the top turret gunner was also seriously injured when a 20 mm shell tore off his left arm at the shoulder.
+Meanwhile, the top turret gunner, Staff Sgt.
+Tyre Calhoun Weaver Jr, was also seriously injured when a 20 mm shell tore off his left arm at the shoulder.
 He fell out of the turret position, and was found by the navigator bleeding to death.
-The navigator bailed the gunner out of the aircraft in a successful effort to save his life.
+The navigator, Lt.
+Keith Koske, bailed the gunner out of the aircraft in a successful effort to save his life.

 Unknown to Morgan, the waist, tail and radio gunners became unconscious from lack of oxygen and were threatened with death by anoxia.
 Morgan, unable to call for assistance because of the damaged interphone, had to decide whether to turn back immediately or try to fly all the way to the target and back within the protection of the formation.
 He also had to decide whether or not to subject Campbell to anoxia by cutting off his oxygen to disable him.
 In spite of wild efforts by the fatally wounded pilot to seize the controls, Morgan chose to complete the mission and not cut off his pilot's oxygen supply.